 There are many thorns at the hiking site, and you may get a minor cut.
 Again, you don’t have to ask people for a bandage, so you must have it in your bag.
 Don’t forget to keep the basic medicines with you, like painkillers or diuretics.

 Never arrive at your campsite in the dark:

 It is the most valuable safety tip for you.
 Appearing in the dark means that you’re inviting trouble by yourself.
 It will make you feel uncomfortable as well as disoriented.
-You’ll not know how to set the tent in a hurry, at which spot should I set the tent etc.
+You’ll not know how to set the tent in a hurry, where I should set the tent, etc.

 There may be someone keeping an eye on you as you arrive because sexual predators appear at night mostly.
 Don’t worry.
 You’ll not get any predator by your side, but you have to take precautions as you can’t afford risks in any way.
-So make sure to arrive earlier at least 2 hours before the sunset.
+Make sure to arrive earlier, at least 2 hours before the sunset.

 Don’t tell people that you’re alone:

 Another important thing!
 Some people will tell you that it’s fun making new friends or finding your next hike partner.
 But in my book, it is not okay to trust someone on your first solo trip.
 Remove yourself from the situations that make you uncomfortable, lie about not being alone.